lsst-dm/dmtn-224/index.rst

 The identity management component of the system authenticates the user and maps that authentication to identity information.

-When federated identity is required, authentication is done via the OpenID Connect protocol using CILogon, which in turn supports SAML and identity federations as well as other identity providers such as GitHub and Google.
+When federated identity is required, authentication is done via the OpenID Connect protocol using CILogon.
+CILogon gives the user the option SAML authentication (used by most identity federations such as InCommon) or other identity providers such as GitHub and Google, and then communicates the resulting authentication information to Gafaelfawr with OpenID Connect.
-The other options are an OAuth 2.0 authentication request to GitHub or an OpenID Connect authentication request to a local identity provider.
+The other supported deployment options are an OAuth 2.0 authentication request to GitHub or an OpenID Connect authentication request to a local identity provider.

 Once the user has been authenticated, their identity must be associated with additional information: full name, email address, numeric UID, group membership, and numeric GIDs for the groups.
 In deployments using federated identity, most of this data comes from :ref:`COmanage <comanage-idm>` (via LDAP), and numeric UIDs and GIDs come from :ref:`Firestore <firestore>`.